AntoineMercier/AntoineMercier.github.io/_teaching/2020-12-02-HowToMakeAGoodMap.md

 layout: "posts"
 author_profile: true
 ---
+The primary purpose of a map is to give spatial informations.
+This requires a good choice of the data, an appropriate processing and a right choice of variables to be represented.
+It also requires graphic qualities such as aesthetics.

+First f al, it is necessary to understand the different stages of construction of a good map :

+1. Definition of the purpose of the map.
+2. Data collection: the map base but also the data represented.
+3. Data processing.
+4. Elaboration of the map

+This final stage is the one we will discuss here:
+Usually a map is included in a report or a publication and followed by explanations and text, however it is important to understand that a map can be extracted from the support and therefore it must contain all the information necessary for its reading.

+The essential components of a map are as follow:

 1. **Title**: The title has to be very clear and concise.
 It declare the subject matter and the geographical area concerned.
 The title can be borken down into main and subtitle.